Valentine’s Day is killing me.

 I think I’m just more of a sconey girl.

-Scones can be Valentiney, too, right?
+Blueberry scones can be Valentiney, too, right?
 Because blueberries are definitely romantic, and if there ever was a food that screams LOVE ME, it’s that crunchy sugar on top.
 I mean, the whole idea is like breakfast in bed but with 87 scones instead of Real Breakfast.
 Move over, eggs; I’ve always been on the fence with you anyways.

 And since these are sort of cutesy (emphasis on the sort of) scones, maybe my scones breakfast in bed can be served on a pink plate and I’ll even throw in a heart-printed paper napkin in there that I think I still have left over from 1999.
 Dare I even get my hopes up that we possibly have an old cracked Valentine’s day mug for breakfast in bed lattes somewhere in the basement?